-"I understand this House passed an amendment to the Agriculture Appropriations Bill that would effectively prevent the Food and Drug Administration from completing its safety assessment of the first food fish that makes use of (bio)technology. . .
+". .
 It is not this particular fish that is at stake.
-It is the principle behind the amendment and its wider ramifications.
+It is the principle behind the amendment (to prohibit use of FDA funds to evaluate any application for approval of genetically engineered salmon) and its wider ramifications.
 It sends the message to the rest of the world that the science-based regulatory oversight as embodied in the FDA review process is subject to political intervention.

-Furthermore, it signals to the world that the United States may cede its leadership position in the agricultural use of biotechnology.
-I believe it is imperative that the US stay the course it has set in not letting politics interfere with its sciencebased regulatory system that is truly the envy of the world."
+Furthermore, it signals to the world that the United States may cede its leadership position in the agricultural use of biotechnology. . .
+I believe it is imperative that the United States stay the course it has set in not letting politics interfere with its science-based regulatory system"